markusbink/waybackshot/README.md

     )
 ```

 This will safe the screenshot of `https://www.example.com/` from the closest match to the given date in a folder named `images` with a width of 1920px.
 If an image with the same name in the same folder already exists, it wil be overwritten.
+Further, the filename includes the date of the retrieved snapshot.

 ## Development